 - Price: from €40/ person (group rates and family rates available)

-- Walk accessible by public transport (Dart, Bus) from Dublin City Centre
+- Walks accessible by public transport (Dart, Bus) from Dublin City Centre

 - Walking time: approx. 3 hours (moderate)

-- Walk included our walking tours departing from Dublin.
+- Bray Head walks included in our walking tours departing from Dublin.

 - Please, contact us for booking and enquiries